Interested in applying for the Policy Fellows program? This page answers the most asked questions, from cost to schedule

 - Alumni connection and engagement opportunities

 Some employers cover all or a portion of the fee from professional development funds.
 Scholarships* (partial fee waivers) and installment plans are available to participants based on need, though all Fellows are asked to make some contribution to their program fee.
 Scholarship requests are not part of the application process; after new Fellows are selected through a need-blind process, we follow up with each individual regarding their payment plans and/or scholarship needs.
 Contact Sara Benzkofer at 612-625-8330 or [email protected] with any questions.

-* Scholarships are made possible in part by generous gifts from the George Family Foundation, the Jay and Rose Phillips Family Foundation of Minnesota, and the Marbrook Foundation; as well as contributions from Policy Fellows alumni.
+* Scholarships are made possible in part by generous gifts from the George Family Foundation and the Marbrook Foundation, as well as contributions from Policy Fellows alumni.